MicrosoftDocs/win32/desktop-src/SecCNG/cryptographic-primitives.md

 ---
-Description: 'The CNG API provides a set of functions that perform basic cryptographic operations such as creating hashes or encrypting and decrypting data.
-For more information about these functions, see CNG Cryptographic Primitive Functions.' ms.assetid: '925848ae-9f4f-444a-81ff-14a1997434b2'
+Description: The CNG API provides a set of functions that perform basic cryptographic operations such as creating hashes or encrypting and decrypting data.
+For more information about these functions, see CNG Cryptographic Primitive Functions. ms.assetid: 925848ae-9f4f-444a-81ff-14a1997434b2
 title: Cryptographic Primitives
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Cryptographic Primitives